secretstartups/handbook/job-families/engineering/support-readiness-specialist/index.html.md

 The Senior Support Engineer is a
 [grade 7](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### What you can expect in a Senior Support Operations Specialist role at GitLab:
+#### What you can expect in a Senior Support Readiness Specialist role at GitLab:

 Generally they meet the following criteria.
 They:

 * are involved in mentoring teammates on new technologies, new processes/workflows, and new GitLab features.
-* posses expert knowledge of the various odds and ends of being a Support Operations specialist.
+* posses expert knowledge of the various odds and ends of being a Support Readiness Specialist.
-* submit merge requests to improve on Support Operations workflows/processes.
+* submit merge requests to improve on Support Readiness workflows/processes.
 * drive system enhancements and fixes based on product expertise and GitLab Support interactions.
 * contribute to one or more complementary projects.

-A Senior Support Operations Specialist may be interested in exploring Support Operations Management as an alternative at this point.
+A Senior Support Readiness Specialist may be interested in exploring Support Readiness Management as an alternative at this point.
 See [Engineering Career Development](https://about.gitlab.com/handbook/engineering/career-development/) for more details.